MicrosoftDocs/azure-dev-docs/articles/ansible/key-vault-configure-vm-security.md

 [!INCLUDE [ansible-29-note.md](includes/ansible-29-note.md)]

-In this tutorial, you learn how to use the Ansible collection for Azure modules in using [Azure Key Vault](/azure/key-vault/general/overview).
+This tutorial shows you how to use the Ansible collection for Azure modules in using [Azure Key Vault](/azure/key-vault/general/overview).
 Azure Key Vault allows you to centralize the storage of credentials such as application secrets, keys, and certificates.
 The decoupling of credentials and application code helps your system become more secure.
 Also, implementing a rotating credentials-management pattern with auto expiry dates becomes much more manageable.

 > [!div class="checklist"]
 >